treverson/dev.bitshares.works/core/intro/index.md

 - Avoid synchronization primitives (locks, atomic operations)
 - Minimize unnecessary computation in the business logic processor.

-BitShares is built to aim high-performance blockchain and has been done to remove all calculations that are not part of the critical, order-dependent, evaluation from the core business logic, and to design a protocol the facilitates these kinds of optimizations
+BitShares is built to aim high-performance blockchain and has been done to remove all calculations that are not part of the critical, order-dependent, evaluation from the core business logic, and to design a protocol the facilitates these kinds of optimizations.

+### BitShares Available Features
+BitShares can be made to function as a software, a network, a ledger, a bank, an exchange, and a currency all at once. (e.g., It can fulfill the role of a bank by maintaining a distributed ledger that tracks debt collateralized by other assets.
+You can find out that BitShares offers numerous features that are not available on other populer blockchain platform.

+- **Decentralized Exchange** - BitShares provides a high-performance decentralized exchange, with all the features you would expect in a trading platform.
+- Trading / Financial Services
+- Dynamic Account Permissions
+- Multi-user control for account
+- Two authorities: owner and active
+- Transaction + multi signature
+- Proposed transaction infrastructure
+  - (witch tracks partially approved transactions) -Fees caluculation
+  - Transaction fee
+  - Fee Schedules
+- Assets
+  - MPA
+  - UIA
+   - *Use Cases* (privatized SmartCoins, Mredictions Market)
+    - How to profit?
+      - Fee pools
+- BitAsset - BitUSD,
+- SmartCoins
+  - Merchant
+  - Blackswans
+ - DPOS - Under DPOS, BTS Holder has influence...
+ -Referral Program
+ - Vesting valance
+- **Decentralized Exchange** - BitShares provides a high-performance decentralized exchange, with all the features you would expect in a trading platform.